davidmintz/court-interpreters-office/docs/documentation/data-model.md

 the request for an interpreter.
 The former points to a record in the *people* table; it is populated when the identity of the person is required (more about that later).
-The latter points to the generic type or job description of person submitting the request, and is used when the identity of the person making the request is not of interest, and it points to a record in the *hats* table.
+The latter points to the generic type or job description of person submitting the request, and is used when the identity of the person making the request is not of interest.
+It points to a record in the *hats* table.
+The reasoning here is that when a request is submitted for certain types of event-types, such as in-court proceedings and USPO PSI interviews, the identity of the submitter is useful, if not essential, in order to carry out the assignment or negotiate details around it.
+In other cases -- e.g., when things are busy and the phone is ringing with requests for intake interviews for new arrests -- the name of the person calling is not particularly important, only the department -- e.g., Pretrial or Magistrates.

+[to be continued]